Stop by 210 Stuyvesant Avenue and check out our new solar panels.

 By Warren J. Keegan and Cynthia J. MacKay

 Stop by 210 Stuyvesant Avenue and check out our new solar panels.
+Anyone who is a fan of nc solar will love them.
 There are ten of them atop the south side of the roof on our addition, and we think they look great.
 Not only that, but they are saving us money on electricity bills, and, most importantly, they are helping to reduce climate change.

 The net present value of leasing is roughly $500 more than the purchase cost option, where all of generated electricity reduces the cost of a Con Ed bill.